bio-phys/BioEn.jl/README.md

 Note that https://github.com/bio-phys/RefinementModels.jl provides synthetic data for simple models for refinement.
 Example scripts save output for use with BioEn.jl.

-Note that this module is mainly intended for method development.
-It provides an alternative to the efficient Python/C implementation at https://github.com/bio-phys/BioEn, which we suggest for applications.
+Note that BioEn.jl is mainly intended for method development.
+It is an alternative to the efficient Python/C implementation at https://github.com/bio-phys/BioEen intended for applications.

 # Usage